mjmeilahn/machine-learning-projects/README.md

 7. Support Vector Machine (SVM) where Outcome is Binary - Predicts Purchase Rate (Y/N) based on Age and Estimated Salary.
 Yes/No are defined by equal distances of closest polar opposite data points belonging to Yes or No respectively.
 Visually this can appear as a straight line between Yes/No and may mimic a Logistic Regression but the nearest opposing data points define the boundary line.

-8. Kernel SVM (Outcome is Binary) - Same as normal SVM except its boundary line of separation appears as a non-linear curve for data that do not have a linear Yes/No relationship.
+8. Kernel SVM (Outcome is Binary) - Same as normal SVM except data is mapped into a 3-Dimensional space for non-linear datasets and mapped again into a 2-Dimensional subspace for easy visualization.
+Its 2-Dimensional boundary line of separation appears as a non-linear curve for data that do not have a linear Yes/No relationship.
 Predicts Purchase Rate (Y/N) based on Age and Estimated Salary.

 9. Support Vector Regression (SVR) where Outcome is Numerical - A hyperplane (or tube shaped object) is fitted to a linear plot where data points within the hyperplane are disregarded as "errors" and act instead as a buffer or range.
 Values outside of this hyperplane become support vectors and shape the regression line.